NXT Stand & Deliver (2022): Background

-The event was held at the American Airlines Center in Dallas, Texas.
+The second annual NXT Stand & Deliver was held at the American Airlines Center in Dallas, Texas, marking NXT's first major event held outside of the U.S. state of Florida since TakeOver: Portland in February 2020, just before the start of the COVID-19 pandemic.

-In April 2021 during WrestleMania 37 week, WWE held a two-night NXT TakeOver event titled Stand & Deliver for the NXT brand.
-In September 2021, the NXT brand went through a restructuring, reverting to a developmental brand for WWE.
+In April 2021 during WrestleMania 37 week, the professional wrestling company WWE held a two-night NXT TakeOver event titled Stand & Deliver for its NXT brand.
+In September 2021, NXT went through a restructuring and was rebranded as NXT 2.0, reverting to a developmental brand for WWE.
 The NXT TakeOver series was subsequently discontinued.

-On January 24, 2022, it was confirmed that Stand & Deliver would continue on as its own event for NXT with a second Stand & Deliver event announced to be held during WrestleMania 38 weekend, thus establishing Stand & Deliver as NXT's annual event held during WrestleMania week.
+On January 24, 2022, a second Stand & Deliver, and the first following the end of the TakeOver series, was announced to be held during WrestleMania 38 weekend, thus establishing Stand & Deliver as NXT's annual WrestleMania week event.
 This second Stand & Deliver was scheduled to be held at the American Airlines Center in Dallas, Texas on Saturday, April 2, 2022, the same day as WrestleMania 38 Night 1.
-Due to this, Stand & Deliver had a special start time of 1pm Eastern Time.
-It was available to livestream through Peacock in the United States and the WWE Network in international markets; unlike the previous year, it was not available on traditional pay-per-view.
-This was the first NXT event to be held outside of Florida since the start of the COVID-19 pandemic in March 2020 and the first held outside of NXT's home arenas—Full Sail University (former) and the WWE Performance Center (current)—since NXT TakeOver: Portland in February 2020.
+Due to this, Stand & Deliver had a special start time of 1:00 p.m.
+Eastern Time.
+This marked the first NXT event to be held outside of the U.S. state of Florida since the start of the COVID-19 pandemic in March 2020 and the first held outside of NXT's home arenas—Full Sail University (former) and the WWE Performance Center (current)—since NXT TakeOver: Portland in February 2020.
+This would also be NXT's first event to be branded as a "premium live event" (PLE), a term the company introduced on January 1 to refer to its events that are available on pay-per-view (PPV) and via WWE's livestreaming platforms.

+Broadcast outlets

+Unlike the prior year's two-night event, where in addition to WWE's livestreaming platforms, it aired as a television special on Night 1 and via PPV on Night 2, this year's event only aired on the livestreaming platforms as WWE ceased broadcasting NXT's major events on PPV after the previous event, WarGames in December 2021.
+As such, the 2022 Stand & Deliver was available to livestream Peacock in the United States and the WWE Network in most international markets.
+This would also be NXT's first event to livestream on Disney+ Hotstar in Indonesia, following the shutdown of its version of the WWE Network in late January.